-Although not seen in The Aviator, among the other actresses associated with Howard Hughes – whether as romantic partners or as the focus of his attentions – were Billie Dove, Ginger Rogers, Gene Tierney, Hedy Lamarr, Janet Leigh, Gina Lollobrigida, and sisters Olivia de Havilland and Joan Fontaine.
+Although not seen in The Aviator, among the actresses also associated with Howard Hughes – whether as romantic partners or as the focus of his attentions – were Billie Dove, Ginger Rogers, Gene Tierney, Hedy Lamarr, Janet Leigh, Gina Lollobrigida, and sisters Olivia de Havilland and Joan Fontaine.

-Terry Moore (Best Supporting Actress Oscar nominee for Come Back Little Sheba, 1952) claimed she and Hughes were married at a 1949 ceremony performed by a ship captain in international waters.
+Terry Moore (Best Supporting Actress Oscar nominee for Come Back, Little Sheba, 1952) claimed she and Hughes were married at a 1949 ceremony performed by a ship captain in international waters.
 As there was no divorce, that would have made her the billionaire’s de facto widow upon his death in 1976.

 Moore’s marriage claim was never legally recognized, but she and the Hughes estate would reach an undisclosed out-of-court settlement.
 She gets a Thank You credit in The Aviator.